 Credit risks associated with these derivative contracts are not significant as Seaboard minimizes counterparty exposure by dealing with credit-worthy counterparties and uses margin accounts for some contracts.
-At April 2, 2022, the maximum amount of credit risk, had the counterparties failed to perform according to the terms of the contract, was \$4 million.
+As of July 2, 2022, the maximum amount of credit risk, had the counterparties failed to perform according to the terms of the contract, was \$5 million.